bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/bianca_elena.tudor/index.md

 This week I bought the rest of the components for the project.
 I finished the circuit design using KICad and completed the architecture of the project.
 I also built a stand for the DC motor.
 In addition, I worked on the code for the project, specifically for the screen to display the temperature and pressure.

 ### Week 20 - 26 May
+This week, I completed the code, adding new elements to the project.
+I also designed a case for the project and finished a stand for my DC motor.
+Additionally, I incorporated all the sensors and the display into the new case that I designed using a 3D printer.

 ## Hardware